 13, 1916, according to Navy records, but his draft card states El Paso, TX.
-His parents were Charles and Lilian Casad.
+His parents were Charles and Lillian Casad.
 Herbert completed high school in Birmingham, AL, and enrolled in the Southern College of Pharmacy in Atlanta (now Mercer University).
-After one year he transferred to the St. Louis College of Pharmacy where he graduated in 1940.
+After one year he transferred to the Saint Louis College of Pharmacy where he graduated in 1940.
+The 1940 census reported that he worked in a retail pharmacy; his draft card states that his employer was Charles Dietz Chemical Company of Saint Louis.
 He enlisted in the Navy Reserve in May 1941 and was appointed an Aviation Cadet in September.
 He won his wings and was promoted to Ensign in May 1942.
 He married Elizabeth (Dorcas) Jean Price in August.
 Casad was the pilot of an SBD Dauntless assigned to Escort Scouting Squadron 28 aboard the USS Chenango (CVE-28).
 The USS Chenango was an Esso petroleum tanker that had been converted to operate as an aircraft carrier.
 It was first assigned to support the Allied landings in North Africa.
-During a patrol on December 23, 1942, he lost control of the plane at low altitude and spun into the ocean; he and his crewman were never found.280 Casad's name is listed on the Tablets of the Missing in Cambridge, England.
+During a patrol on December 23, 1942, he lost control of the plane at low altitude and spun into the ocean; he and his crewman were never found.
+Casad's name is remembered on the Tablets of the Missing in Cambridge, England.
+A marker was also placed in East Hill Cemetery, Fort Stockton, TX.

 Ensign Leonard Sidney Cooper (Service # O-369986) was born in New York, on December 26,

 1922, the first son of Julius and Eva Cooper.
 Julius was a Russian emigrant and owned his own pharmacy in the Bronx.
 Leonard was a 1943 graduate of the Columbia University School of Pharmacy.
 He enlisted in the Navy in June 1943; he was subsequently selected for Officer Candidate School and commissioned an Ensign.
 Few details about his death are in the records other than he was killed in a jeep accident in Tunisia on September 29, 1944.
-His death was ruled an accident; there was no evidence of alcohol as a factor.281 He was buried in Tunisia.
+His death was ruled an accident; there was no evidence of alcohol as a factor.
+He was buried in Tunisia.

 PhM1c Earl Edward Doty (Service # 6180051) was born on July 19, 1919, in Springfield, CO, the son of Otto and Pearl Doty.
-The family moved to Walsh, CO, where Earl completed high school prior to entering the University of Colorado College of Pharmacy in Boulder.
+The family moved to Walsh, CO, where Earl completed high school before entering the University of Colorado College of Pharmacy in Boulder.
 He graduated in 1941 and received his state license the same month.
-He enlisted in the Navy immediately after graduation and was stationed in Mare Island, CA, where he worked off-base in his spare time and received a California license.282 In 1943 he was transferred to a Motor Torpedo Boat Squadron in Rhode Island before being sent overseas.
-While most associate the Mosquito boats with the Pacific and President John F. Kennedy, PT boat squadrons were also active in the Mediterranean and other areas.
+He enlisted in the Navy immediately after graduation and was stationed in Mare Island, CA, where he worked offbase in his spare time and received a California license.
+In 1943 he was transferred to a Motor Torpedo Boat Squadron in Rhode Island before being sent overseas.
+While most associate the Mosquito boats with the Pacific and President

+John F. Kennedy, PT boat squadrons were also active in the Mediterranean and other areas.
 Doty served as a Pharmacist's Mate for Motor Torpedo Boat Squadron 15 in the landings on Sicily.
-Despite having been vaccinated against typhoid and receiving two further booster doses, he contracted typhoid fever and died of the disease on November 13, 1943.283 He was buried in the Walsh cemetery.
-Ensign Harold Charles Forsberg (Service # O-531563) was born in Brainerd, MN, on July 10,
+Despite having been vaccinated against typhoid and receiving two further booster doses, he contracted typhoid fever and died of the disease on November 13, 1943.
+He was buried in the Walsh Cemetery, Walsh, CO.